11 Kansas rural communities receive grants for quality life projects

 TOPEKA, Kan.
-(KSNW/RELEASE) – Secretary of Commerce David Toland has announced the award of a special series of Community Development Block Grants (CDBG) to support 11 rural communities across Kansas.
+(KSNW) – Secretary of Commerce David Toland has announced the award of a special series of Community Development Block Grants (CDBG) to support 11 rural communities across Kansas.

 These grants are specifically designed to aid communities in constructing or reconstructing community swimming pools.
 Improvements to recreational assets will enhance the quality of life in each community, a key strategy in economic development.